-- 11) Open the ball valve on the supply hose slowly, letting the water into the chassis to force the air out of the chassis and return hose.
+- 12) Open the ball valve on the supply hose slowly, letting the water into the chassis to force the air out of the chassis and return hose.
 On units provided with electric shut-off valves, manually open the electric shut-off valve while venting the chassis.
-When venting is completed, release manual override of electric shut-off valve. - 12) When a steady stream of water is flowing out of the left hose, tighten the return hose onto the riser ball valve (HAND TIGHTEN ONLY). - 13) Open both ball valves slowly while visually inspecting for leaks.
-If small leaks are present on the hose connection, the hose connection must only be tightened until leaks stop.
-Over tightening may pinch or cut the rubber gasket. - 14) Plug the chassis power cord into the cabinet control panel (the control panel has a female connector to accept the power cord plug). - 15) Slide the chassis into the cabinet, making sure that the hoses are not kinked or forced against the cabinet or fan to prevent noise transmission.
+When venting is completed, release manual override of electric shut-off valve. - 13) When a steady stream of water is flowing out of the left hose, tighten the return hose onto the riser ball valve (HAND TIGHTEN ONLY). - 14) Open both ball valves slowly while visually inspecting for leaks.
+If small leaks are present on the hose connection, the hose connection must only be tightened until the leaks stop.
+Connection must not be tightened beyond 5 ft/lb.
+Over tightening may pinch or cut the rubber gasket. - 15) Plug the chassis power cord into the cabinet control panel (the control panel has a female connector to accept the power cord plug). - 16) Slide the chassis into the cabinet, making sure that the hoses are not kinked or forced against the cabinet or fan to prevent noise transmission.
 Push the chassis into the cabinet so that the leading edge of the air coil is flush with the leading edge of the cabinet electrical panel.
 Move the chassis slightly to the right to match the air inlet cover hole location and make sure the chassis and is sitting level on the galvanized steel rails.
 Reinstall the inner panel, making sure the inner panel gasket is LIGHTLY sealing against the chassis coil face.
 Fasten the inner panel to the cabinet with the four (4) machine screws provided which fit into factory installed inserts on the unit (only tighten the screws until the gasket touches the evaporator coil the gasket will not compress).
 Do not try to force the chassis back into the cabinet by over-tightening the screws.
 Turn on electric disconnect switch.
-Install the return air filter. - 16) Replace the acoustic panel.
+Install the return air filter. - 17) Replace the acoustic panel.